-In addition to key sustainability reporting standards, other important sustainability reporting frameworks and recommendations exist.
+In addition to the emerging mandatory standards, other important frameworks exist.
 These have been developed in response to the significant investor and broader stakeholder interest in covering all sustainability-related areas.
-They aim to provide guidance to aid the understanding of company performance, by helping companies measure, compile and report on these matters.
+First the GRI Standards (focusing on the social and environmental impacts that companies have), and more recently the Task Force on Nature-related Financial Disclosures (focusing on evolving nature-related dependencies, impacts, risks and opportunities), aim to provide guidance to aid the understanding of company performance, by helping companies measure, compile and report on these matters.

-As with financial reporting standards, sustainability reporting frameworks and recommendations require the measurement and reporting of information in standardized ways, often following fundamental accounting concepts such as consistency, materiality and comparability.
+As with financial reporting standards, sustainability reporting standards and frameworks require the measurement and reporting of information in standardized ways, often following fundamental accounting concepts such as consistency, materiality and comparability.
 The technical skills that professional accountants possess, therefore, make them well equipped to help prepare these disclosures.